DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Case Studies

 The tactic supports standard arithmetic operations, logical connectives, anonymous functions, and local declarations, which are similar in both Lean and Rocq.
 More complex Lean definitions such as closed intervals, set membership, and casting natural numbers to reals are equated with the string representations of definitions within Gappa's dedicated Rocq library.
 These equivalences are easy to specify with DSLean:

-Translation from Rocq syntax to Lean includes the many Rocq automation tactics used by Gappa: due to their comparatively narrow scope, their functions are approximately recreated in Lean using relevant \lstinline{simp} lemmas and various arithmetic tactics, as with the example below\footnote{The example tactic translation presented here is modified slightly from its appearance in the code, where sequences of tactics have been bundled together as macros to improve the code's readability. }.
-Although nearly all of these goals are relatively simple and can be solved by computationally intensive tactics such as Mathlib's \lstinline{nlinarith}, we attempt to close each goal with a variety of simpler heuristics to avoid long compile times associated with these tactics.
+Translation from Rocq syntax to Lean includes the large amount of Rocq automation used by Gappa: due to their comparatively narrow scope, we approximately recreate each one in Lean using relevant \texttt{simp} lemmas and various arithmetic tactics, as with the example below.\footnote{The example tactic translation presented here is modified slightly from its appearance in the accompanying implementation, where sequences of tactics have been bundled together as macros to improve the code's readability. } Although nearly all of these goals are relatively simple and can be solved by computationally intensive tactics such as Mathlib's \texttt{nlinarith}, we attempt to close each goal with a variety of simpler heuristics for efficiency.
 Any subgoals left unsolved by this automation are left for the user to fill manually.

 Combined, these rules allow translation of Gappa's large Rocq proof terms into Lean.
 Apart from a short macro to clean the syntax and remove comments, this translation is executed entirely by DSLean.
-A truncated example below shows Rocq on the left and the translated Lean on the right:
+A truncated example below shows a Rocq proof certificate emitted from Gappa:

-Currently, this tactic does not support floating-point arithmetic or roundoff errors --- an area where the Gappa solver excels --- as Lean does not yet possess substantial results concerning floating-point numbers.
-We believe DSLean will prove useful in creating automation for such libraries once they are in place.